 The book is 644 pages in length and is printed in black print on high quality paper.
 It is produced in plastic coated soft cover and is of larger than average size.
 The book dimensions are 196mm by 267mm by 38mm.
 The book contains over 240 line illustrations.

 The book includes a three hour DVD of audio exercises (not available for separate sale).
-It also comes with a 16 page QuickStart Workbook.
+It also comes with a 52 page Workbook.
 This guides self-help students through the essential training steps.

 Published in 2012 by ClearSpeak Pty Ltd, Sydney, Australia.